TreavVasu/TreavVasu/README.md

 - 💬 Ask me about Flutter, Python, OpenCV
 - 📫 How to reach me: twitter[@TreavVasu](https://twitter.com/TreavVasu), [Linkdin](https://www.linkedin.com/in/vasu-soni-392540190/)
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: /*Literallly thought about it for 20 minutes and nothing came up*/ would get one here as soon as I'll find one. :)